I’ve been asked to revisit why coding is such a big part of medical invoicing.

 Its main purpose is to maintain a common standard of procedure codes.
 Such codes reflect current medical practice within the private healthcare sector.
 They are published as the CCSD Schedule of codes.

 The various insurance companies will, therefore, recognise the majority of codes.

 However, a word of caution.

-Whilst not so important for initial consultations, a CCSD code is imperative IF a surgical episode is required.
-The patient will need to quote the code to his or her insurance company when pre-authorisation is being requested anyway.
+Whilst not so important for consultations, a CCSD code is imperative IF a surgical episode is required.
+The patient must quote the code to his or her insurance company when pre-authorisation is being requested.

-Thus when an invoice is sent to the insurance company for your fees, the code should appear on the invoice and will reconcile to that expected by the insurance company.
+When an invoice is sent to the insurance company, the code should appear on the invoice, This will reconcile to that expected by the insurance company.